lncm/docker-tor/README.md

 ### Command Line

-To run this from the command line you would need to create an example [config file](https://github.com/torproject/tor/blob/master/src/config/torrc.sample.in)
+To run this from the command line you would need to create an example [config file](https://github.com/torproject/tor/blob/master/src/config/torrc.sample.in) or use the [cut down config file](https://raw.githubusercontent.com/lncm/docker-tor/master/torrc-dist) in this repo.

 Then you would need to run: